tcpalmer/nina-scheduler/faqs.md

 > - The current level of darkness might be inappropriate for the defined exposure plans/templates.
 > - The project/target may have scored lower than others so the imaging time was allotted elsewhere.

+_Can the plugin handle asteroids, comets, or other solar system objects?_

+> No.  NINA is primarily for DSO imaging.
+Although there are plugins that support non-DSOs, the Target Scheduler does not.

 _Why can't I import a target from my planetarium software?_

 > Import from planetarium software will only work if the software is properly configured in NINA Options > Equipment.
 If import isn't working in the Framing Assistant, it's not going to work for target import.